-2. Try to backtest strategies.
-It is not a good idea to use all presets at the same time.
-Try to choose strategies/presets and create your own portfolio in accordance with your desired values of the profit/risk.
-You can use the MM calculator to determine the MM settings before creating a portfolio in QuantAnalizer (this is a software for merge different MT4 reports).
+2. Try to backtest the strategies.
+It’s not a good idea to use all presets at once.
+Try to choose strategies/presets and create your own portfolio according to your desired values of the profit/risk.
+You can use the MM calculator to determine MM settings before building a portfolio in QuantAnalizer (this is a software for merge different MT4 reports).
 You need to divide trading risks between presets that use the same strategy.

 3. Send me your portfolio.
 I can advise you how to make your portfolio better.

 No one can do this work for you because everyone has different preferences regarding the risk, profit, and strategies.

 If you don’t have enough experience, I recommend building a copy of any my portfolio/signal.